MaheshKhatri1960/Microsoft_Udacity_Capstone_Project/README.md

 A **'train test split'** operation in the ratio of 70% / 30% respectively is then applied on 'x' & 'y' to get the 'x' & 'y' training & 'x' & 'y' test sets.

-The classification algorithm used is logistic regression which has two hyperparameters **'--C'** - the inverse of the regularization rate used to counteract model overfitting & **'--max-iter'** - the number of iterations for the model to converge.
+The classification algorithm used is logistic regression which has two hyperparameters **'C'** - the inverse of the regularization rate used to counteract model overfitting & **'max-iter'** - the number of iterations for the model to converge.

 **Program Outputs** - There are 2 outputs.
 The **Accuracy** score & also the file **'model.joblib'** which contains the post-execution model parameters.
 These outputs are available after the program execution.